UK Skilled Worker Visa Changes and Immigration Rules for 2025

 Key Dates And Eligibility

-The scheme will be mandatory for non-European nationals, including US nationals, starting on January 8, 2025.
+The scheme became mandatory for non-European nationals, including US nationals, on 8 January 2025.
+The rollout dates are as follows:

-UK ETA Vs UK Visitor Visa
+UK ETA vs UK Visitor Visa

 The ETA is not a visa and does not grant the right to live or work in the United Kingdom.
 The visitor visa rules still bind visitors, and they must comply with these regulations.
 Those needing to work in the United Kingdom must obtain the appropriate visa before travelling.